frankhjung/haskell-examples/README.md

 ## Build using Cabal

 The project uses [Cabal](https://cabal.readthedocs.io/en/stable/) to manage and build the project.
-See [Example.cabal](Example.cabal) for the specific packages used.
+See the projects [Cabal](Examples.cabal) file for the specific packages used.

 The following commands are useful to maintain the project:

 ### Install Missing Packages